Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 How CMC Behaves in the Human Body

-CMC is not digested or absorbed by the human gastrointestinal tract.
-It passes through the digestive system intact and is excreted in feces.
-It has no caloric value and contributes to total dietary fiber intake.
-No systemic toxicity has been identified at doses achievable through normal food consumption.
+CMC does not undergo digestion or absorption in the human gastrointestinal tract, and the body passes it through the digestive system intact before excreting it in feces.
+As a result, it provides no caloric value, and it contributes to total dietary fiber intake.
+In addition, extensive studies have not identified any systemic toxicity at exposure levels typically achieved through normal food consumption.

 Allergen and Dietary Compliance